The Core is an opportunity to inquire into the fundamental aspects of being and our relationship with God, nature and our fellow human beings.

 For the safety and public health of all residents, visitors and staff, all ESAs must be contained in their Owner’s dormitory room and not in common areas.
 All ESAs must also be crated or caged in their Owner’s dorm room whenever the Owner is not present in the room.

-The Owner will provide an emergency contact to the Office of Student Affairs.
+The Owner will provide an emergency contact to the Office of Student Life.
 The Owner identifies this individual as someone local who can care for the animal in case of emergency.
 Without this information, the University will board the animal at the Owner’s expense.

 The Owner agrees to abide by all equally applicable residential policies that are unrelated to the individual’s disability such as assuring that the animal does not unduly interfere with the routine activities of the residence or cause difficulties for individuals who reside there.